This post may contain affiliate links. Please read our full Disclosure Policy.

 Storing English Toffee

-Butter toffee can be stored at room temperature for a few days but does tend to not taste as good the longer it is left.
+Butter toffee can be stored at room temperature for a few days, but it does not taste as good the longer it is left.
 Make sure you keep it covered if you leave it out overnight.
-Wrapping each piece in plastic or wrapping paper is fun at Christmas time too.
+Wrapping each piece in plastic or wrapping paper is fun at Christmas time, too.

 When storing the toffee for an extended length of time, place it in an airtight container or toss it into a zip-top freezer bag in the refrigerator for up to 4 weeks or in the freezer for up to 3 months!